 During the last beta, I was lucky enough to get an early invite so I was itching to see what MoP had to offer.
 This included a lot of zone exploration and the genesis of my Wild Pet series.
 Funnily enough, it was a while before I tried any pet battling since I never played Pokemon so this little side game was kind of lost on me.
 However, I was soon hooked after a couple of battles.

 My first encounter became the foundation of my beginner’s guide – Getting Started in Pet Battles.
-You can read about my early experiences with pet battles and my hysterical first match with my moonkin against a critter – oh if only I did videos back then.
-Maybe Cool still remembers me almost sliding off my chair as I almost died of cuteness.
-At the same time, I was interested in testing the archaeology changes which eventually led to all the Novelty Items I’ve encountered and subsequent archaeology section of the blog.
+You can read about my early experiences with pet battles and my hysterical first match with my moonkin against a critter.
+Oh if only I did videos back then.
+Maybe Cool still remembers me almost sliding off my chair as I almost died from cuteness overload.
+At the same time, I was interested in testing the archaeology changes which eventually led to all the novelty items I’ve encountered and subsequent archaeology section of the blog.

 When it came to my NPC, I asked if Cymre could wear her trademark outfit but I wasn’t sure if any customisation would be possible (like some of the NPCs I’ve seen) with edited pieces.
 Her current look was created in WMV and Photoshop so they don’t necessarily exist like this in-game.

 The pants were cropped to look like shorts since I really liked the conventional look of the upper half but the bottom portion was just plain ugly.
 Unfortunately, there weren’t any boots I wanted to use so after looking through every possible option in WMV (which is no small feat), these sneakers worked out perfectly.
 It turns out they are a recoloured version of the mage CM set but I couldn’t help but notice how well they matched the shorts.
 The sunglasses would ideally look like Gunnars but sadly they don’t look as cool in-game.